purav-parekh/purav-parekh/README.md

 ### Hi there 👋

-- 📖 I am a final year Master's student at The George Washington University.
+- 📖 I am a recent Computer Science grad from The George Washington University.
-- 🔭 I am a full stack engineer having experience working in Javascript, React, Node.js and Django.
+- 🔭 I am a full stack engineer having experience working in Javascript, React, Node.js, Django and Amazon Web Services(AWS).
-- 🖥️ I worked as a Software Engineering Intern at [Normalyze.ai](https://normalyze.ai/) during Summer 2022 in Fremont, California.
+- 🖥️ I worked as a Software Engineering Intern at [Normalyze.ai](https://normalyze.ai/) during Summer 2022 in Los Altos, California.
-- 😄 I also worked as a freelancer before my masters.
+- 😄 I also worked as a freelancer.
 - 📫 You can find my work [here](https://purav-parekh.netlify.app).

-- ⚡ I am current looking for Full time opportunities as a Software / Front-End engineer.
+- ⚡ I am current looking for Full time opportunities as a Software Engineer.
 If you have any oppurtunities you can reach out to me at purav98@gmail.com

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=purav-parekh&layout=compact&hide=jupyter%20notebook)